waterbycounty

 What's happening with rivers in Brevard County right now?

-Brevard County's primary USGS streamgage on the ST. JOHNS RIVER is currently reading 253 cubic feet per second — 25% of the long-term mean of 1,002.79 cfs.
+Brevard County's primary USGS streamgage on the ST. JOHNS RIVER has a pipeline snapshot of 253 cubic feet per second — 25% of the long-term mean of 1,002.79 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Brevard County water compare to the Florida average?